heino17/tiddlyhost-wikiwise/README.md

 - more languages easy to implement
 - note the ports!

-...is a copy of [Tiddlyhost-com](https://github.com/tiddlyhost/tiddlyhost-com) with a
+...is a fork of [Tiddlyhost-com](https://github.com/tiddlyhost/tiddlyhost-com) with a
-- interface translated into 8 languages,
+- interface translated into 7 additional languages,
 - through the implementation of I18n language support. **More about in [Readme_i18n.md](Readme_i18n.md)**
 - Expanded with comments and ratings for Tiddlyhost wikis. **More about in [Readme_Comments_and_voting.md](Readme_Comments_and_voting.md)**